-While the UK has gained the notoriety of being one of the more expensive countries for education, there is a way for you to get a world-class education without paying for anything as an international student.
+While the UK is known as one of the more expensive countries for higher education, it is still possible to earn a world-class degree with little or no tuition cost if you receive the right funding.
 The UK does not have nationwide free tuition for international students, but fully funded and full-tuition awards can make your degree effectively free.
-Government programs like the Chevening Scholarship, prestigious awards such as the Gates Cambridge Scholarship, and university schemes like the UCL Global Undergraduate Scholarship and GREAT Scholarships routinely cover tuition, living costs, and sometimes travel.
+Government programs like the Chevening Scholarship and Commonwealth Scholarships, prestigious awards such as the Gates Cambridge Scholarship and Rhodes Scholarship, and university or partner schemes like the UCL Global Undergraduate Scholarship, Reach Oxford Scholarship, and Mastercard Foundation Scholars Program can cover full tuition and living costs for selected students.
+Others, such as GREAT Scholarships, provide partial tuition funding that may need to be combined with other support.

-Many international students have already proven this is possible: for example, Jéssica Pompeu from Brazil and Francelia Castañeda from Mexico both won fully funded Chevening awards to study at University College London (UCL), while Olivia Kamsi Muoka from Nigeria and Arnab Sarkar from India are completing PhDs at the University of Cambridge with fully funded Gates Cambridge Scholarships.
+Many international students have already shown that this is possible.
+For example, Jéssica Pompeu from Brazil and Francelia Castañeda from Mexico both won fully funded Chevening awards to study at University College London (UCL), while Olivia Kamsi Muoka from Nigeria is pursuing a PhD at the University of Cambridge with a fully funded Gates Cambridge Scholarship.
+Arnab Sarkar from India also completed a PhD in Astrophysics at Cambridge with a Gates Cambridge Scholarship.

-In this article, we will go over the generous process as well as specific universities where international students can get their bachelor’s, master’s, or Ph.D. degrees in the UK for free.
+In this article, we will go over the scholarship process and specific universities where international students can get their bachelor’s, master’s, or Ph.D. degrees in the UK for free.

 How to Study in the United Kingdom for Free with Scholarships: A Step-by-Step Guide